 Freedom of Movement

-Returning to a classroom with this type of autonomy and spacious floor plan is therefore not new, nor is it enforced solely out of heightened health and safety needs – children are wired to learn through freedom of movement and have always found great joy in navigating classrooms independently.
+Navigating a classroom with this type of autonomy is not enforced solely out of heightened health and safety needs – children are wired to learn through freedom of movement and have always found great joy in navigating classrooms independently.
 The message is not “stay apart,” it is, “you are capable to explore your current interests.”

 Bodily Autonomy and Care of Self